EARLY CHRISTIAN LITERATURE

 2) properly produce cross-sectional studies on different historical and literary topics.

 The course aims at providing students with methodological and learning skills useful for future employment (with particular reference to teaching and communication).

 The first part of the course will focus on literary institutions and critical methodology, with particular reference to:

 - early stages of Ancient Christian Literature;

 - formal and literary aspects of continuity and discontinuity: Ancient Christian Literature and its relations with Greek and Latin Literatures.

-The second part of the course will focus on the problems that early Christian communities between I and III cent. had to face.
+The second part of the course will focus on the relationship between early Christian communities and central political dynamics.

-2) M. SIMONETTI, E. PRINZIVALLI, Storia della letteratura cristiana antica, ed.
-EDB, Bologna 2010;
+1) M. SIMONETTI, E. PRINZIVALLI, Storia della letteratura cristiana antica, ed.
+EDB, Bologna 2010 (selection)

 - R.L.
 Wilken, I cristiani visti dai Romani, Brescia 2007;